micsey/ttyebus/README.md

 ttyebus is a linux kernel module that will provide a serial device /dev/ttyebus with almost no latency upon receiving characters.
 It is dedicated to the PL011 UART of the Raspberry Pi.

-Attention: This version has only been tested on a Raspi 4 with Bookworm so far !!!
+Attention: This version has only been tested on a Raspi 3/4 with Buster and Bookworm so far !!!

 Theory of Operation
 -------------------